Manual

 Figure 3.
 Opened optical image with transformation marks (green marks are used in this example; the color can be changed, as discussed below) placed by SVGMarks.
 The image shows graphene flakes of different thicknesses (from a monolayer to a thick multilayer).
 Three gold marks (in yellow), patterned by electron-beam lithography, are also visible.
 They define the local coordinate system of the image.
 In this image, the sample is deliberately rotated counter-clockwise by about 26 degrees to demonstrate the capabilities of SVGMarks.
 In reality, the axes of the local coordinate system should be as parallel as possible to the edges of the image (i.e., the line connecting the two lowest patterned marks should be as parallel as possible to the horizontal edge of the image).

 4. Use the mouse to place the green marks roughly over the corresponding gold marks in the image, as shown in Figure 4.
 To move the green mark, click anywhere within the square that defines the green mark, then drag the green mark to the desired location.
-The best image correction is achieved with three green marks, in which case SVGMarks applies both rotation and shear transformations to the image.
+In most cases, the best image correction is achieved with three green marks, in which case SVGMarks applies both rotation and shear transformations to the image.
 The unused fourth green mark is ignored (the check boxes are used to tell the program which marks to use, as discussed below).
 If there are only two patterned gold marks in the image, please use only two corresponding green marks (in this case SVGMarks will only rotate the image).
-SVGMarks does not currently support image transformation using all four marks (i.e., one mark is always ignored).

 Optical image with green marks